Victorian Railways E type carriage: Composite Second (sitting), Guard and Mail Sorting cars

 A batch of ten ESBV carriages were built in 1909-1910, generally to the standard E design, but with about half the carriage devoted to mail sorting, for use on express trains on runs such as Melbourne to Bendigo.
 The cars had two seats at one end opposite the male lavatory, one smoking compartment, three standard, and one ladies' compartment, giving a total seating capacity of 41 passengers.
 The latter compartment had direct access to the ladies' lavatory from within the compartment, at the expense of one seat.
 The ladies lavatory was directly opposite a staff lavatory, which adjoined the staff-only mail sorting compartment, which was a little under 30 ft long.
 The mail compartment contained a sorting desk with a pintsch-gas heated wax pot (for letter sealing), a cupboard, four seats and thirty-four pigeon holes on one side, with a framework for storage of sixty mail bags on the other.
 Besides the inter-carriage diaphragms, the mail sorting compartment was only accessible by a sliding door on each side of the carriage, much like those on DVE vans.
 6 to 10ESBV were slightly different internally compared to 1 to 5ESBV — if looking from the mail sorting area towards the passenger area the corridor was on the right, rather than the left as in the first five cars.

 After less than a year in traffic, the 1910 re-coding saw the ESBV vans re-lettered to BDSE.
+While Banger and Medlin express uncertainty as to which ESBVs were delivered with that code and which as BDSEs, Vincent is clear that the 1910 recoding was enacted in July that year, and all ten ESBVs had entered service before that date.